In digital imaging, two image formats prevail above all else: JPEG (or JPG) and PNG.

 Short for Joint Photographic Experts Group — the team that developed the format — JPEG has become the standard compressed format in digital photography and online image sharing due to its careful balance of file size and image quality.

 That said, there are times when you need to turn formats like PDFs into JPEGs.
-In those instances, it is best to ensure you export it at the highest quality settings to ensure all fo the text is sharp.
+In those instances, it is best to ensure you export it at the highest quality settings to ensure all of the text is sharp.

 |Small file size||Lossy compression|